fartinmartin/extendscript-ui/README.md

 ## How?

 `extendscript-ui` uses a [custom `jsxFactory`](https://www.typescriptlang.org/tsconfig/#jsxFactory) to transform JSX into a [ScriptUI Resource Specifications](https://extendscript.docsforadobe.dev/user-interface-tools/resource-specifications.html)-compliant string.
 This string is passed to `new Window(specString)` to build the UI.
-Once the UI is built, `createWindow` adds any event handlers to the created UI elements.
+Once the UI is built, `createWindow` adds any event handlers to the created UI elements and runs all of the side effect functions you passed to `onWindow`.

 ## TODO